 ATMPs bring new challenges that will require adaptation of good manufacturing practices.
 Annex 2A highlights unique aspects to consider around contamination control, traceability, and quality systems.
 With a few exceptions, the guidance is largely based on gaining an understanding of the process and controlling it through QRM.

 - PIC/s, “Revision of PIC/S GMP Guide (PE 009-15),” https://picscheme.org/en/news.

 - PIC/S, “Guide to Good Manufacturing Practice for Medicinal Products Part 1”, page 16

 About The Authors:

 Herman Bozenhardt has 45 years of experience in pharmaceutical, biotechnology, and medical device manufacturing, engineering, and compliance.
 He is a recognized expert in the area of aseptic filling facilities and systems and has extensive experience in the manufacture of therapeutic biologicals and vaccines.
-His current consulting work focuses on the areas of aseptic systems, biological manufacturing, and automation/computer systems.
 He has a B.S. in chemical engineering and an M.S. in system engineering, both from the Polytechnic Institute of Brooklyn.
 He can be reached via email at firstname.lastname@example.org and on LinkedIn.